 After scanning something like the right picture above is shown.
 The number is the 'current' glucose value, the curve displays the glucose pattern of the past 16 minutes and is taken out of the sensor by NFC scanning.
 Abbott's Librelink app uses these values only to determine the angle of the arrow that displays the direction of change.
 The curve, Juggluco displayed after scanning, is drawn directly from the raw values and differs a bit from the values received via Bluetooth for which Abbott's calibration algorithm is used.
 With Freestyle libre 2, NFC scanning has become of minor interest.
 You only need it to startup the sensor, enable Bluetooth streaming and now and then to find out what is wrong and to get the sensor working again.

-To display the age of the displayed glucose value, the Sensor Identifier under the glucose value, is colored in proportion of how long ago the glucose value is received from the sensor.
+To display the age of the displayed glucose value, the Sensor Identifier under the glucose value, is colored in proportion to how long ago the glucose value was received from the sensor.
 The total length of the Sensor identifier is 3 minutes, thus if the Sensor Identifier is totally colored it was 3 minutes ago the glucose value was received from the sensor.
 If more then three minutes have passed since the last glucose value was received, it isn't displayed anymore.
 Immediately after a new glucose value has arrived the sensor id isn't colored at all, after one minute it is colored for a third.
 The screen is only refreshed on every minute tick or when the user touches the screen, thus not all degrees of age are immediately shown on the screen.
 If you want a number of the time of the measurement, you can save the glucose values with Left middle screen->Export->Stream.
 Touching the last point of the glucose curve will also display the measurement time of that value.

 Values below 2.2 mmol/L (40 mg/dL) are displayed as 2.2> (40>), meaning that 2.2 mmol/L (40 mg/dL) is larger than the real value.
 In Librelink this is show as LO.
-I myself didn't consider that very handy, especially in the beginning: at the moment you have to eat glucose as quickly as possibly you first have to find out what that LO means.
+I myself didn't consider that very handy, especially in the beginning: at the moment you have to eat glucose as quickly as possible you first have to find out what that LO means.

 Values above 27.8 mmol/L (500 mg/dL) are display 27.8< (500<), meaning that 27.8 mmol/L (500 mg/dL) is smaller than the real value.
 In Librelink this is displayed as HI.